 That holds true here, with our pick being the Miele TDA 150 C, a tumble dryer that’s said to present clothing in unruffled form while smelling of roses.

 The handsome looking AEG 8000 Series (T8DEC946R) is also highly recommended, as is its cheaper less attractive sibling, the T65170AV.

 But if you're on a really tight budget and require a decent condenser dryer for less that £220, then the new Beko DTKCE80021W is well worth consideration.

 The following are our favourite tumble dryers, in order of how warmly we feel about them.

 The best tumble dryers money can buy

 There’s never a need to empty the water reservoir between drying sessions with a vented machine, as all moisture is pumped outside through a 10cm pipe.
 Another major plus with vented dryers is that they don’t produce any interior condensation so extra room ventilation isn’t necessary.
-Just be sure you have the right plumbing.

 The AEG has a huge glassless door leading to its ample 7kg drum and comes equipped with the usual variety of drying programs, from heavy-weight fabrics to woollens and delicates.
 In terms of efficiency, it does the deed exceedingly well and it’s quiet, too.